Updated April 13, 2023

 This is the most commonly used method for creating a branch to you from your recent branch, and it will change to your branch by using a single command itself.

 2. Another way to create a branch is by specifying a particular branch name in command as follows:

 git checkout –b new branch <branch-name>switched to branch <new-branch-name>

 In the above scenario, you can define different branches through which another branch will be created.

 3. One of the simple way to create a branch is as shown below:

 By using this simplest command, one can easily create a new branch in git.
 In this case, the checkout will be done in a background process.

-All from the above steps branch can’t automatically allow us to move on a newly created branch.
+From the above steps, branch can’t automatically allow us to move on to a newly created branch.
 Initially, it puts us on our main branch like :

-If you want to update manually on the newly created branch then switch on this branch using checkout command.
+If you want to update manually on the newly created branch, switch on this branch using the checkout command.

 git checkout Branch_1